 Serving Ward 1

 Manny Fernandez was appointed to the USD Board of Directors in 2011 to represent Union City and to fill a vacancy left by Pat Gacoscos when she resigned from the Board.
 After completing his appointed term, he was elected in 2012, and reelected in 2016 to a term which will expire in 2020.
-Manny Fernandez currently serves on the District's Personnel and Audit Committees, and as the District representative to the Southern Alameda County Geographic Information System (SACGIS).
+Manny Fernandez currently serves as Secretary, and is a member of the Engineering and Information Technology and Audit Committees.

 Manny Fernandez was born and raised in the Philippines and immigrated to the Unied States in 1969.
 His first job in the U.S. was as an architect with Franklin, Douden & Associates in Pittsburgh, Pennsylvania.
 After a year, he moved to California and served as an architect for John Carl Warnecke & Associates and Michael Painter & Associates.
 While fully employed, he furthered his education in design, particularly in Landscape Architecture and became a registered Landscape Architect in California in 1976.
 In 1979, he left the private sector and joined the Department of the Navy where he served in various capacities.
 In 1990, he founded Manuel C. Fernandez & Associates Inc., a design firm offering services in architecture, planning, landscape architecture, and project management.